Advice > Software engineering

 Product analytics/metrics

-We recommend reviewing our guide to product manager interview questions for starters.
+We recommend reviewing our guide to OpenAI product manager interviews for company-specific insights.
 If you want to go deeper per topic, here are a few more guides with questions you can practice with:

 3.4 OpenAI research scientist interview questions